Jamal-dev/Jamal-dev.github.io/_posts/2024-02-11-welcome-to-jekyll.markdown

 title:  "Welcome to Jekyll!"
 date:   2024-02-11 11:14:48 +0000
 categories: work
+tags: education
 highlight_home: true
+description: It is a test article
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.